ncatlab/nlab-content/pages/5/5/6/5/25655/content.md

 \begin{rmk} More generally, one can similarly define labeled $(k+m)$-trusses $U \times T$ as _products_ between unlabeled $k$-trusses $U$ and labeled $m$-trusses $T$.
 \end{rmk}

 Recall the definition of [[manifold diagrams]]: these are framed conical (compactly triangulable) stratifications.
-Putting the above construction together, we obtain a combinatorial version of framed conicality for the following definition.
+Putting the preceding notions together, we obtain a combinatorial version of framed conicality as follows.

 \begin{defn} A _combinatorial manifold $n$-diagram_ $T$ is a stratifed open $n$-truss such that for all $x \in T$ we have
 $$